-We will be connecting the power supply (the "battery") to the light bulbs in various combinations.
+We will be connecting the 5-volt power supply to the light bulbs in various combinations.
 The light box has "sockets" for the banana plug wires.
 In an actual electrical circuit, these wires would be soldered onto circuit boards to make the connections.
 We want temporary connections, but something easy to connect and disconnect.
-The RED wire from GREEN port (+5) on the power supply (like the "+" side of the battery) and the BLACK wire goes to the BLACK (ground) port on the power supply (the "-" side of the battery).